How to Apply for Disability Insurance Benefits

 - Your detailed work history for the last 15 years: The Social Security Administration will want to know about your jobs, tasks, and your ability to work.

-You'll receive notification of a time for a hearing.
-You'll meet with a Social Security case manager who will review your documentation with you, ask you for additional information if needed, and schedule a follow-up visit if necessary.
+You'll receive notification of a time for an interview when you'll meet with a Social Security case manager who will review your documentation with you, ask you for additional information if needed, and schedule a follow-up visit if necessary.

 Now the waiting game begins.
 You should be notified in about 45 days of the status of your case.
 Don’t be shocked if your initial request is denied, because 70% of cases are denied the first time.
 You can appeal if necessary, and you should retain a Social Security disability attorney to represent you the second time around.